Table of Contents

 The trapezius muscle, commonly referred to as the traps, is a large, flat muscle which is trapezoid in shape, hence its name.

-It’s located on the back of the upper body, specifically covering the upper part of the neck and shoulders.
+It’s located on the back of the upper body and covers the upper part of the neck and shoulders.
 It originates from the base of the neck and continues down along the shoulders and down to the mid back area.

 There are three parts of the trapezius, with each part playing an important role when it comes to performing daily activities.